cap76/AZCourse_Winter2022/docs/12-deep-learning.md

 =======
 ## Exercises

-Solutions to exercises can be found in appendix \@ref(solutions-logistic-regression).
+Solutions to exercises can be found in appendix \@ref(solutions-nnet).